Jammy2211/PyAutoLens/docs/overview/fitting.rst

   :alt: Alternative text

-The *FitImaging* object does a lot more than just create the model-image, it also subtracts this image from the data to produce a residual-map and weight these residuals by the noise to compute a chi-squared map, both of which we can plot:
+The *FitImaging* object does a lot more than just create the model-image, it also subtracts this image from the data to produce a residual-map and weight these residuals by the noise to compute a chi-squared-map, both of which we can plot:

 .. code-block:: bash